xjrga/xjrga.github.io/main_source/snack/index.rst

 Summary
 -------

    Snack is software for nutrition, a meal design tool and calculator used for understanding a person's food intake.
-Its intended audience is anyone with interest in nutrition but specifically made for power users.
+Its intended audience is anyone with interest in nutrition.
 It is a software program designed to find the lowest calorie or cost food combination.
-It lets user quickly, inexpensively and easily experiment with different food combinations that have specific dietary requirements.
+It lets user quickly, inexpensively and easily experiment creating different food combinations that have specific dietary requirements.
 Snack's ultimate purpose is to empower its users to make better nutrition decisions that will their improve diet, nutrition, health and quality of life.
 Software can be downloaded and used for no money although author considers it priceless.

-Snack is now available to the whole world (7.674 billion people or 7674 million people).
+   * Snack is now available to the whole world (7.674 billion people or 7674 million people)

 ----